OmarAlshafei/weatherApplication/README.md

 This is a simple weather application that allows you to check the current weather conditions for a specific city.
 You can enter the name of the city and click the "Submit" button to fetch and display the weather information.

-## Author

-This project is created by Omar Alshafei.

 ## Technologies Used